wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 <a href="https://wilsonmar.github.io/lightsail/">This tutorial</a> is about Amazon Lightsail, which charges a <strong>fixed monthly price</strong> for a single EC2 server using specific mixes of compute, memory, disk, and data transfer capacities (2, 4, 8 GB).

 Amazon Lightsail was announced in 2018.
-The service competes with offerings by several traditional hosting services for WordPress, such as ???

-Lightsail's competitive difference is <strong>solid-State</strong> storage which are fast and reliable.

 In <a target="_blank" href="https://aws.amazon.com/s/lp/lightsail-vs-ec2/">Lightsail vs EC2</a>, Lightsail is noted to make "server management easier by automatically configuring key resources like networking and security".

+The service competes with VPS (Virtual Private Servers) offerings by several traditional hosting services.
+For example (paid by the year):

+* $14/month for 1GB RAM, 30GB SSD, unlimited data transfer at <a target="_blank" href="https://www.dreamhost.com/hosting/vps/">Dreamhost.com</a>
+* $19/month for 2GB RAM, 30GB SSD, 1TB data transfer at <a target="_blank" href="https://www.bluehost.com/hosting/vps/">Bluehost.com</a>
+* $30/month for 2GB RAM, 120GB disk, 1.5TB data transfer at <a target="_blank" href="https://www.hostgator.com/vps-hosting">hostgator.com</a>
+* $80/month for 4GB RAM, 40GB SSD, 5 TB data transfer at <a target="_blank" href="https://www.siteground.com/cloud-hosting.htm">SiteGround.com</a>
+<br /><br />

+Lightsail's competitive difference is not just <strong>solid-State</strong> storage which are fast and reliable, but that its users can move up to EC2 when a more complex configuration is needed.

 ## Get on AWS